More things I've learned about freelancing

 In my spare time, I’ve been taking Mark Ronson’s BBC Maestro course on music production.
 In the lesson, ‘Serving the song’, Mark says something that really resonated with me, about being open to other people’s ideas in the studio on how to improve a song, and not being too attached to your original version.

 I believe in this philosophy as a freelancer, too.
-Being in service to the work means just this: focusing on making the end result as strong as possible, and being open to ideas that make your work better.
+Being in service to the work means just that: focusing on making the end result as strong as possible, and being open to ideas that make your work better.
 It’s being committed to making the best possible thing, and not too consumed with whose ideas or edits you end up going with.

 This doesn't mean we don’t stand up for our ideas.
-Being in service to the work goes both ways: genuinely welcoming changes that improve the piece, and being brave enough to speak up if we feel like something isn’t working.
+Being in service to the work goes both ways: genuinely welcoming changes that improve the piece, and being brave enough to speak up if you feel like something isn’t working.

 Explain the reasons behind your decisions